Pedro-Velazquez/knowledge-base/engineering/ddd.md

 ## Supple design

 Supple design is the complement to deep modeling.
 Once you’ve dug out implicit concepts and made them explicit, you have the raw material.
 Through the iterative cycle, you hammer that material into a useful shape, cultivating a model that simply and clearly captures the key concerns, and shaping a design that allows a client developer to really put that model to work.
 Development of the design and code leads to insight that refines model concepts.
-Here are some patterns that  contribute to Supple design:

 ### Intention-Revealing Interfaces